What is the BackPack Program?

 ~ Most students share their food with family members, indicating how important this program is to the entire household.

-$180 funds one child for the school year.
+$190 funds one child for the school year/$220 funds one child for the school year and during our summer box program.
 100% of donations to the Cooperstown BackPack Program are used for food distributed.
 Donations of any amount may be sent to the Regional Food Bank of Northeastern New York at 965 Albany Shaker Rd, Latham, NY 12110 with Cooperstown BackPack on the check’s memo line, or the Cooperstown Food Pantry 25 Church St, Cooperstown, NY 13326 with BackPack on the memo line.

 For more information about BackPack programs, including resources to help you start a program at your school, contact the Children’s Program Manager at the Regional Food Bank at www.regionalfoodbank.net.